Quantitative Marine Ecology Lab

 Our lab handbook is a living document and lays out expectations of lab members.

 I can accept students through UNH’s Biological Sciences MS and PhD programs.
 There are specific programs in Integrative Biology (IB) and Marine Biology (MB).
 The priority deadline for Fall admission is January 15th each year.
-Although less common, I can also accept student through the Oceanography and Integrated Applied Mathematics programs at UNH.
+Although less common, I can also accept student through the Oceanography, Natural Resources & Earth Systems Science, and Integrated Applied Mathematics programs at UNH.
 If you are interested in working with me, I strongly recommended that you reach out to me before applying for graduate study.
 Graduate work is typically funded through a combination of fellowships, research positions, and teaching assistantships.
-Currently, the minimum yearly salary for a graduate student in QMEL is $30,996 per year (including summer).
+For students starting in Fall 2025, the minimum yearly salary is $31,520 per year (including summer).
 The salary increases each year and is higher if you already have a MS degree.
 Health insurance and tuition are also covered by the lab/university.
 When we make an offer to a graduate student, their funding is described in detail in an offer letter.

 I encourage my own students and applicants to apply for various grants and fellowships.
 I can help applicants apply for these opportunities.